(Just Like) Starting Over

 "(Just Like) Starting Over" is a song written and performed by John Lennon from the 1980 album, Double Fantasy.
 It was released as a single on 24 October 1980 in the United Kingdom, with Yoko Ono's "Kiss Kiss Kiss" as the B-side.
 It reached number one in both the US and UK after Lennon was murdered on 8 December 1980.
 It was Lennon's final single released in his lifetime.

 Background

 "(Just Like) Starting Over" was the first single released from Double Fantasy and the first new recording Lennon had released since he left the music industry in 1975.
 It was chosen by Lennon not because he felt it was the best track on the album, but because it was the most appropriate following his five-year absence from the recording industry.
-He referred to it during production as the "Elvis/Orbison" track, as he "tongue in cheek" impersonated their vocal styles; at the start of the 2010 "Stripped Down" version of the song, Lennon says "this one's for Gene, and Eddie, and Elvis... and Buddy."
+He referred to it during production as the "Elvis/Orbison" track, as he "tongue in cheek" impersonated their vocal styles.
+Lennon explained, "All through the taping of 'Starting Over,' I was calling what I was doing 'Elvis Orbison': 'I want you I need only the lonely.'
+I'm a born-again rocker, I feel that refreshed, and I'm going right back to my roots."
+At the start of the 2010 "Stripped Down" version of the song, Lennon says "this one's for Gene, and Eddie, and Elvis... and Buddy."